 Privacy & Vetting

-Although HARBR encourages boldness, some members should choose to be “ghost” members for at time.
+Although HARBR encourages boldness, some members should choose to be “ghost” members for a time.
 We vet all members, but do so reasonably.
-We are protective of members.
+We are protective of our members.

 Broadcasting of Your Side of the Story